-Nielsen reserves the right to exercise its judgment in modifying, waiving, or suspending any policy, procedure, or element of methodology that would appear to Nielsen to be unreasonable, illogical, or impractical in light of known conditions.
+Nielsen reserves the right to exercise its judgment in modifying, waiving, or suspending any policy, procedure, or element of methodology that would appear to Nielsen to be unreasonable, illogical, or impractical.

 Additionally, Nielsen reserves the right not to produce data, and/or listening estimates, and/or any report(s) and/or service(s) whenever, in its judgment, insufficient data are available to meet its minimum research standards or any event has jeopardized the reliability of the data.